Jorge Higuaín

 Jorge Nicolás Higuaín (born 8 June 1957) is an Argentine former footballer who played as a central defender.
 During his playing career, he played for Boca Juniors, River Plate, San Lorenzo and Stade Brestois 29, the latter of which was at French top division.

 Personal life

-Higuaín is married to Nancy Zacarías, an artist with whom he has four sons, including Federico and Gonzalo.
+Higuaín is married to Nancy Zacarías, an artist with whom he has four sons, Nicolás, Federico, Gonzalo, and Lautaro.
 His two middle sons followed in their father's footsteps as professional footballers and began their careers at River Plate.